Why Camino De Santiago

-Camino de Santiago, a network of paths from all over the world running into the most famous route known as “The French Way”, an 800km Pilgrimage starting in St Jean Pied de Port, France, at the foothills of the Pyrenees Mountains.
+Camino de Santiago is a network of paths from all over the world running into the most famous route known as “The French Way”, an 800km Pilgrimage starting in St Jean Pied de Port, France, at the foothills of the Pyrenees Mountains.
 A pilgrimage crossing inland Spain to Santiago de Compostela.
 For some further to Fisterra, (Finisterre) known as the “End of the World”.

 There are tales of mythical creatures, witches, and wizards, along with legends of Kings and Queens, castles, and kingdoms with historical battles and revolutions.
 Therefore, a testament to this historically, culturally, and spiritually rich land.